Manuela Ripa: Member of the European Parliament

-On July 16, 2020, Ripa succeeded the outgoing MEP Klaus Buchner in the Group of the Greens–European Free Alliance as a Member of the European Parliament.
-She is a member in the Committee on Industry, Research and Energy, the Special Committee on Beating Cancer, and the Intergroup on Animal Welfare and Conservation of Animals.
-Moreover, she is a substitute member in the Committee on International Trade and the Committee on Environment, Public Health and Food Safety.
-In addition to this, she is a substitute member in the Delegations for relations with Iran and India.
+On July 16, 2020, Ripa succeeded the outgoing MEP Klaus Buchner in the group of the Greens–European Free Alliance as a Member of the European Parliament.
+In that legislative period she has been a member in the committee on industry, research and energy, the special committee on beating cancer, and the intergroup on animal welfare and conservation of animals.
+Moreover, she has been a substitute member in the committee on international trade and the committee on environment, public health and food safety.
+In addition to this, she is a substitute member in the delegations for relations with Iran and India.
 She has also been a member of SEDE.

+On October 30, 2023, Ripa was nominated as the lead candidate of the ÖDP for the 2024 European elections at an election meeting in Würzburg.
+In the European elections on June 9, 2024, the ÖDP achieved 0.6% and thus one seat.
+Ripa was re-elected.